 ARelevant Taxes@ has the meaning given to such term in Section 8.8.

-ARepayment Date@ means, in respect of any Tranche, the date specified in the applicable Drawdown Request, but in no event earlier than one month after the applicable Drawdown Date, nor later than after the applicable Drawdown Date.
+ARepayment Date@ means, in respect of any Tranche, the date specified in the applicable Drawdown Request, but in no event earlier than one month after the applicable Drawdown Date, nor later than two years nine months after the applicable Drawdown Date.

 AReservations@ means limitations on enforceability of legal documents of the relevant category dictated by local law and used as qualifications in legal opinions delivered to and accepted by the Agent in connection with the Drawdown.